Herweckk1/mcm2020/README.md

 # mcm2020
 Repository for the COMAP MCM competition 2020.
-Group Members: Emily Frame, Kendra Herweck, Tyler LaBree
+Group members are Emily Frame, Kendra Herweck, and Tyler LaBree